Skip to main content

 Are therapists properly qualified?

-All reputable therapy services in Oxford ensure their therapists hold proper accreditation from recognised professional bodies such as BACP, UKCP, or registration with the Care Professions Council.
+All reputable therapy services in Oxford ensure their therapists hold proper accreditation from recognised professional bodies such as BACP, UKCP, or registration with the Health and Care Professions Council.
 Aligned specifically requires all therapists to be fully accredited, providing additional peace of mind about professional standards and ethical practice.

 Do I need a GP referral?